 Incredible Day Trips From New York (You Should Explore)

 You’d be surprised to find out how much there actually is to do outside of the Big Apple.
-With varied transportation options available, planning day trips from New York don’t really require a ton of effort, making it super easy to explore the state of New York…beyond its sky-high buildings.
+With varied transportation options available, planning day trips from New York doesn’t really require a ton of effort, making it super easy to explore the state of New York…beyond its sky-high buildings.

 From picturesque historic towns to spooky villages and lush state parks perfect for horseback riding, these are some of the best day trips from New York City you absolutely need to place on your bucket list!

 This post includes affiliate links.
 If you make a purchase through one of these links, I may earn a small commission at no additional cost to you.
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
 See disclaimer.

 Some day trips from NYC are perfect for renting a car and hitting the open road, some are great for using the train, or sometimes what you need is to turn your day trip over to someone else to handle the transportation and itinerary.